xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 ### 2. Document References

-In this section, list all the documents that the reader may need to refer to.
-Give the full path to reference a file.
 <a id="2.1"></a>2.1 [BridgePoint DEI #10161](https://support.onefact.net/issues/10161) This issue.
 <a id="2.2"></a>2.2 [BridgePoint DEI #10138](https://support.onefact.net/issues/10138) Related Service Pro issue.

 ### 3. Background

-The user is unable to provide a reproducable case.
+The user is unable to provide a reproducible case.
 However, the user is able to provide a thread dump, and it is attached to the issue [[2.1]](#2.1).

 ### 4. Requirements